|Position in department||Member of Molecular and Cellular Biosciences Research Group

 Our research interests centre on protein-protein interactions, particularly coiled coil and amyloid-based proteins, and understanding how key interactions achieve stability and specificity.
-This makes use of ‘Protein-fragment Complementation Assays’ (PCA) to screen libraries and select peptides or proteins with significant improvements in stability over wild-type interactors.
+We use the ‘Protein-fragment Complementation Assay’ (PCA) to screen libraries and select peptides or proteins with significant improvements in stability over wild-type interactors.
 Specificity of protein-protein interactions can be further improved by using a ‘Competitive And Negative Design Initiative’ (CANDI) which I have developed to maximise the energy barrier between desired and non-desired protein pairs.
 Work currently being undertaken includes:

 - Design and screening of coiled coil based libraries, particularly for the oncogenic Jun-Fos Activator Protein-1 (AP-1) motif, to investigate the role of key residues in stability and specificity.

 - Monitoring the folding of natural and designed variants of protein-protein interactions to understand how stability and specificity is manifested at the kinetic level.